-We’re not sure if it’s the salt air, a bit too much sun or the distance from the mainland, but Miami Beach has had an attraction for the notorious and the creative, those looking to reinvent themselves and those who just wanted a beautiful place to live.
+We’re not sure if it’s the salt air, a bit too much sun or the distance from the mainland, but Miami Beach has an attraction for the notorious and the creative, those looking to reinvent themselves and those who just want a beautiful place to live.
 “What happens in Miami stays in Miami” reflects an attitude that defines the free-wheeling nature of the Beach and also speaks about those who came and then stayed.

 She started covering crime on the police beat for the Miami Beach Daily Sun.
 She moved on to The Miami Herald where she made a name for herself covering murders.
 Now she’s one of the best-known crime fiction writers around.
 This interview was filmed in Books and Books on Lincoln Mall in September of 2016.